CbtGit73/Berons-HA-GKE-Gaming-Cluster/README.md

 # Deploying a Highly Available Game Server Cluster on GKE with Agones
 ### What is Agones?

 Agones provides a plug-and-play solution for deploying and managing game servers on Kubernetes.
-It simplifies the process of provisioning and scaling game servers by handling networking, lifecycle management, and resource allocation automatically.
-This allows game infrastructure teams to focus on simple requirements, without needing to manage complex networking or manual server scaling.
+It simplifies the process of provisioning and scaling game servers by abstracting it's CRD's behind a well written operator.
+This allows infrastructure teams to focus on simple requirements, without needing to manage complex networking or manual server scaling.

 Key features
 - **Simplified Deployment** – Deploy game servers with minimal configuration, specifying only the **image, ports, and storage** needed.